postivo/csharp-client/README.md

 # POSTIVO.PL REST API Client SDK for C#

-This package provides the **POSTIVO.PL Hybrid Mail Services SDK** for PHP (≥ 8.2), allowing you to dispatch shipments directly from your application via the [POSTIVO.PL](https://postivo.pl) platform.
+This package provides the **POSTIVO.PL Hybrid Mail Services SDK** for C#, allowing you to dispatch shipments directly from your application via the [POSTIVO.PL](https://postivo.pl) platform.

 ## Additional documentation: